 Customers, Vendors, Items, Resources, and Employees

 Whether you're migrating to Business Central from another system or regularly updating or creating master data such as Customers, Vendors, Items, Resources, and Employees, it's crucial to have a fast and reliable method for your users.
-Excel Importer offers significant advantages over configuration packages.
+Excellent Importer offers significant advantages over configuration packages.

 - Versatile File Support: It allows the importation of both Excel and text files.